 SECOND PLACE – Purple Dragonfly Book Awards, Young Adult

-BRONZE MEDAL – Elit Awards for Excellence in Digital Publishing, Juvenile/Young Adult Fiction
+BRONZE MEDAL – Elit Awards for Excellence in Digital Publishing, Young Adult Fiction

 Check out this great review by Hannah, the Rainy Reader.